 The goal is to make it common practice to slow down and move over for any vehicle stopped on the side of the road, whether it’s a passenger car or a tow truck, whether the vehicle has flashing lights or not.
 Tow trucks were already included in the law, but for the towing industry changes to the law will hopefully prompt more drivers to obey and respect the Move Over law since it now applies to any vehicle stopped on the side of the road.
 There’s less confusion as to which vehicles the law is representing because it now includes all vehicles with flashing lights.

 The Iowa State Patrol wrote 275 tickets for failure to obey the Move Over law just last year.

 Iowa is not the only state that has been making changes to its Move Over law.
-Alabama has expanded its Move Over law to include all vehicles with flashing lights – including passenger cars.
+Alabama worked on expanding its Move Over law to include all vehicles with flashing lights – including passenger cars.
 It seems as though awareness of Move Over laws is growing at the legislative level, and hopefully, this trend will continue and make the roads safer for tow truck operators everywhere.

 Penalties for breaking Iowa’s Move Over law include a fine of over $100.
 If a driver is the cause of an accident because they failed to adhere to the Move Over law, they could be cited and lose their driver’s license.

 Hopefully, the new law will encourage drivers to move over or slow down.
 Drivers must keep their attention on the road and be scanning ahead to see what’s coming.
 Distracted driving is dangerous for tow truck operators and drivers alike.
 By driving defensively and following the Move Over law, drivers can make a big difference and even save lives.